Ramasubramanian/ramasubramanian.github.io/posts/constraint_programming.md

 ### Constraint Programming

-Yes!
 We as developers have always been programming with constraints like deadlines, changing user requirements, internet downloading build systems, FP vs OOP dilemma, to use or not to use the new shiny web framework of the week, half assed tech bros, slow compiling languages, meetings etc. But this post is not about developer constraints.

 **This is about programs which run based on specific constraints and try to find out solutions for us based on the constraints i.e. rules.
 It is a different [programming paradigm](https://en.wikipedia.org/wiki/Constraint_programming).**